Ammar-1993/Job_Vacancies_Platform/README.md

 ## 🎯 Core Objectives

 * **For Job Seekers:** Simplify job discovery and provide actionable, AI-driven feedback on applications.
-* **For Employers:** Automate initial screening and provide a centralized dashboard for managing vacancies and applicants.
+* **For Company Owner:** Automate initial screening and provide a centralized dashboard for managing vacancies and applicants.
 * **For Administrators:** Maintain platform integrity through rigorous role-based and ownership-based access controls (RBAC/OBAC).

 ---